-Have you found yourself starting to consume food in extreme amounts?
-There are plenty of reasons for binge eating, so much so that it can be tough to narrow down the cause of individual cases.
+Have you found yourself asking, “why do I randomly binge eat?”
+There are plenty of binge eating causes and it can be tough to narrow down the causes in individual cases.
 It’s ok to occasionally consume large amounts of food when you’re with friends or want to treat yourself to a good meal.
-But binge eating disorder is more than just eating a lot of food; many causes revolve around human psychology.
-Explore some psychological reasons for binge eating to learn when it’s time to find an eating disorder treatment program.
+But binge eating disorder is more than just eating a lot of food; many binge eating causes revolve around human psychology.
+Read on to explore some overeating causes and learn when it’s time to seek treatment at an eating disorder treatment center like Shoreline.

-The exact causes of binge eating disorder aren’t well known, but a few solid reasons and situations increase an individual’s risk of developing a binge eating disorder.
-Some individuals with a family history of binge eating are more at risk of suffering from the condition.
-Other times, some of the psychological reasons we’ll discuss later are responsible for someone who feels out of control while eating.
+So, what causes binge eating?
+Exact binge eating causes aren’t well known, but there are some reasons and situations that may increase an individual’s risk of developing binge eating disorder.
+For example, some individuals with a family history of binge eating are more at risk of suffering from the condition.
+Additionally, there are specific psychological binge eating causes that can make someone feel out of control while eating.
 Some studies even show individuals who won’t stop binging have abnormal dopamine levels in their brains.

 - Psychological reasons

 The Psychological Connection

 Binge eating disorder usually occurs in individuals with low self-esteem, poor body image, or feelings associated with a lack of purpose or loneliness.
 These aspects can also lead to other mental health disorders like post-traumatic stress disorder (PTSD), anxiety disorder, and mood disorders.
 Most of the time, binging isn’t really about the food.
 Instead, individuals are using food to cope with feelings of numbness and stress, leading to what may feel like an endless cycle.
 Some psychological reasons for binge eating are because an individual feels empty/a lack of emotion, is responding to a trauma, or is under a high level of stress.